 The Penn HPC is available to faculty, staff, and students at the University of Pennsylvania.
 The Penn HPC can be used for computation, high-performance storage, and long-term archiving of large data sets.
 The is made up of IBM hardware and uses an LSF platform job scheduling system.
 This is just the type of cluster software we use.
 The other common platform is SGE.
 These are similar to comparing Mac versus Windows operating systems for personal machines.
 They do the same things but require different languages and formats.

 More specifics about the cluster will be discussed in a future post.
-A good start to learn more and troubleshoot issues is always to Google “array jobs lsf”, “batch jobs LSF”, “interactive jobs LSF”, “jobs LSF cluster”.
+A large number of resources are provided by Penn on the wiki here.
+Another good start to learn more and troubleshoot issues is always to Google “array jobs lsf”, “batch jobs LSF”, “interactive jobs LSF”, “jobs LSF cluster”.
 IBM has a number of resources but I like to start here.
 You can navigate from that page to find details on more specific processes.

 This series of posts is intended specifically for use of the CCEB cluster but much of the content will be applicable to any LSF running platforms.
 The posts will begin with beginner content and move onto advanced topics.
 You should have a cluster account before moving forward with these posts.